aimeos/aimeos-docs/src/manual/services.md

 The service panel is dedicated to the delivery and payment options that should be available during the checkout process.
-A service item configures the delivery or payment provider which are responsible for the further handling of the order (i.e. the payment).
+A service item configures the delivery or payment provider which is responsible for the further handling of the order (i.e. the payment).

 The list view provides a paged list of all available delivery and payment options in the system, which can be [filtered](filtering-lists.md) by various criteria.
 The most important columns are shown by default but the list of columns can be adapted via the list header.
-Delivery and payment options can be added, edited or deleted using the buttons in the list.
+Delivery and payment options can be added or deleted using the buttons in the list.
 A click on the entry also opens the detail view for editing the delivery or payment item.

 ![List of delivery/payment options](Admin-backend-service-list.png)